sonovice/liquidGL/README.md

 ## Overview

 `liquidGL` recreates Apple's upcoming "Liquid Glass" aesthetic in the browser with an ultra-light WebGL shader.
-WebGL cannot read live pixels for security reasons, the library takes a single high-resolution snapshot of the page when you call `LiquidGL()`.
+WebGL cannot read live pixels for security reasons, the library currently takes a single high-resolution snapshot of the page when you call `LiquidGL()`.
 This keeps performance smooth, but it also means the pane can't refract content that changes afterwards, such as playing video or animations.
-Your page can still have video and animations, they just won't be refracted through the lens in real time.
+However, we are actively working on a solution for this and have videos working in dev, we are now attempting to apply similar logic to content like GSAP SplitText animations etc. Hold Tight.

 ---